picoHz/taxy/README.md

 Once the server is running, you can access the admin panel at [http://localhost:46492/](http://localhost:46492/).

-## Web API

-Taxy can be configured using its Web API.
-The API documentation is available at https://demo.taxy.dev/swagger-ui/.

 ## Development

 To contribute or develop Taxy, follow these steps: